-Students may retest only at the mid-term of the first semester of their enrollment in developmental courses, and again, if necessary, at the end of their first semester of developmental courses.
-In order that retesting is not abused, acceptable reasons for retesting include: (1) attempting to improve scores for higher course placement, (2) never enrolled in English, reading or mathematics courses, and (3) COMPASS test or any other assessment was taken over three years ago.
-The retesting fee is \$8.00 per component.
-Retesting fees must be paid in the Business Office on the Main Campus prior to retesting.
+Students may retest only ONE TIME PER CALENDAR YEAR.
+In order that retesting is not abused, acceptable reasons for retesting include: (1) attempting to improve scores for higher course placement, (2) never enrolled in English, reading or mathematics courses, and (3) ACCUPLACER test or any other assessment was taken over three years ago.
+The retesting fee is \$10.00 per component.
+Retesting fees must be paid in the Business Office prior to retesting.
 Students must present their receipt in order to retest.